Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by an IITP grant funded by the Korean Government (MSIT) (No. RS-2020-II201361, Artificial Intelligence Graduate School Program (Yonsei University)).
+This work was mainly supported by STEAM R\&D Project, NRF, Korea (RS-2024-00454458) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (No. RS-2024-00457882, National AI Research Lab Project), and was partially supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00333484; RS-2024-00414981).
 Jinyoung Yeo is the corresponding author (jinyeo@yonsei.ac.kr).